project-sunbird/project-sunbird.github.io/pages/developer-docs/opensaber/user_extension.md

 ```
 Property Name  | M / O  | Description
 -------------- | ------ | -----------
 fromFieldName  | O      | Field name which identifies input of transformation.
-If not specified, _<customFieldName>_ is used.
+If not specified, _<customFieldName>_ is used
-toFieldName    | M      | Field name which identifies output of transformation.
+toFieldName    | M      | Field name which identifies output of transformation
-fromType       | M      | Type of from field name.
+fromType       | M      | Type of from field name
-toType         | M      | Type of to field name.
+toType         | M      | Type of to field name
-fromDateFormat | O      | Date format of input if from field type is DateString.
+fromDateFormat | O      | Date format of input if from field type is DateString
-toDateFormat   | O      | Date format of output if to field type is DateString.
+toDateFormat   | O      | Date format of output if to field type is DateString
-filters        | O      | Filter for selecting an element to transform from an input of type _List<T>_.
+filters        | O      | Filter for selecting an element to transform from an input of type _List<T>_
-filterField    | O      | Field to use from selected element in transformation.
+filterField    | O      | Field to use from selected element in transformation

 Note:
 * M = Mandatory, O = Optional
-* Supported types are _Integer_, _Double_, _Long_, _Boolean_, _String_, _DateString_ and _List<T>_.
+* Supported types are _Integer_, _Double_, _Long_, _Boolean_, _String_, _DateString_ and _List<T>_
 * In _List<T>_ type, _T_ can be a simple type (e.g. _String_) or a custom type.
-A custom type can be defined in the configuration.
+A custom type can be defined in the configuration
-* _filters_ is applicable only if _fromType_ is _List<T>_ and _toType_ is other than list type.
+* _filters_ is applicable only if _fromType_ is _List<T>_ and _toType_ is other than list type
-* _filterField_ is applicable only if _fromType_ is _List<T> and _filters_ is specified.
+* _filterField_ is applicable only if _fromType_ is _List<T> and _filters_ is specified

-_filters_ has following format.
-Below filter can be used to select an element having specified field name with specified value.
+_filters_ has the following format.
+This filter can be used to select an element having specified field name with specified value
 ```
 [{field = <fieldName>, values = [<valueName>]}]
 ```

-b) **registry-user-read-mapping.conf**: Configuration to map Open Saber Client response JSON format for required extensions into Sunbird User Read API JSON format.
+b) **registry-user-read-mapping.conf**: Configuration to map Open Saber Client response JSON format for required extensions into Sunbird User Read API JSON format
 The configuration format for read mapping is similar to write mapping.
 The difference between read and write mapping is due to the input.
-In case of read, the input is Open Saber Client response JSON whereas in case of write, the input is Sunbird API request JSON format.
+In case of read, the input is Open Saber Client response JSON whereas in case of write, the input is Sunbird API request JSON format

-c) **registry-user-enums-mapping.conf**: Configuration which defines enumerations required for mapping between Sunbird User API JSON format and Open Saber Client JSON format.
+c) **registry-user-enums-mapping.conf**: Configuration which defines enumerations required for mapping between Sunbird User API JSON format and Open Saber Client JSON format

-The configuration format for enums is mentioned below.
+The configuration format for enums is as given below:
 ```
 enums {
 	<customEnumName1> {